ishaskul/bookstore/README.md

 yarn start
 ```

+## Build all microservice Jars
+Run `mvn clean install` at root of project to build all the microservices jars.

 ## Run this project using Docker Swarm

 Follow the [tutorial](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/) for setting up Docker Swarm on your cluster.

+### Demo deployment
+Run `deploy.sh` to automatically deploy the stack.

+You can specify the compose file to be used and the name of the stack as follows:
+`deploy.sh -n <name_of_stack> -c <compose_file>`

+### Manual deployment

+Create network: `docker network create --driver overlay bookstore-app-network`

 Run `docker service create --name registry --publish published=5000,target=5000 registry:2` to create a disposable registry for the docker images.

-Create network: `docker network create --driver overlay bookstore-app-network`

-Run `mvn clean install` at root of project to build all the microservices jars.

 Run `docker compose build` to build all the images.